gwdistsys18/dist-sys-practice/README.md

 * S3 stands for Simple Storage Service, which provides online storage
 * User can manage the permission on each object, or change the permission of the entire bucket by editing the bucket policy
 * S3 can store different version of each object by enabling versioning
+3. Video: Virtualization
+4. AWS Tutorial: Install a LAMP Web Server on Amazon Linux 2
+* Setting up Apache Httpd + mariaDB + php on the server
+* Use the phpMyAdmin to manage the database
+* For addtional security, we can configure the SSL/TLS for the web server The tutorial goes through the steps to set up a web server on EC2.
+Besides the installation of required softwares, setting up the proper permission is also important.
+For example, to allow traffic enter the EC2 instance, we need to add a security rule for incoming traffic.
+It is important not to change the existing rule for SSH, otherwise it will block the attempt to SSH into the instance.